-The first few months of an employee’s career are critical; therefore, it places that much more importance on conducting a 90 day employee review to insure they are on the right track for success.
+Why perform a 90 day employee review?
+Because, the first few months of an employee’s career are critical; therefore, it places that much more importance on conducting a review to insure they are on the right track for success.

 Typically this is considered the honeymoon period.
 Most people are on their very best behavior during this time.
 Notice I used the word behavior and not performance.
 When it comes to performance most individuals will be putting in their very best efforts to try and impress you and their fellow coworkers.